titech-edp/titech-edp.github.io/2018-dtf-a/index.md

 ### Assignment/Homework

-- [As a individual] Please answer the questions in the Google Form.
+- [As a team] Please submit the presentation slide to ``#final-presentation-a`` as a PDF file.
-- [As a group] Please submit a report to ``#homework-20180611`` as a PDF file.
-The report should clearly show the contents in the report template.
+- [As an individual] Please answer the questions in the Google Form.

 # Information